s-simoncelli/ptv/+PTV/@track/README.md

 - **trackFile**: path to saved tracks
 - **logFile**: path to log file
 - **numberOfFrames**: total number of frames in videos
+- **unit**:  unit for 3D coordinates

+`obj = PTV.calibration(...)` saves the track output every `autoSaveEvery` analysed frames in an ASCII file in the `logs` subfolder, where your videos are stored.
+When the file reaches 300 MiB a new result file is created.
+These files contain a table; each row contains data about a particle detected in the frame at a given time instant.
+The table columns are the following:

+- **Step**: number of tracking step when particle was detected.
+- **Global left frame**: cumulative number of frame from the left camera, when particle was detected.
+- **Global right frame**: cumulative number of frame from the right camera, when particle was detected.
+- **Time**: cumulative elapsed time from videos from the left camera, when particle was detected.
+- **Left video**: number of video from the set of the left camera, when particle was detected.
+- **Left frame ID**: number of frame relative to `Left video` from the left camera, when particle was detected.
+- **Right video**: number of video from the set of the right camera, when particle was detected.
+- **Right frame ID**: number of frame relative to `Right video` from the left camera, when particle was detected.
+- **Track ID**: the detected particle is part of the track identified by this unique number.
+- **Age**: particle age.
+See `trackDetectionSettings`.
+- **TotalVisibleCount**: see `trackDetectionSettings`.
+- **TotalInvisibleCount**: see `trackDetectionSettings`.
+- **ConsecutiveInvisibleCount**: see `trackDetectionSettings`.
+- **Estimated**: whether the particle position in px was estimated by the Kalman Filter.
+Position is estimated if the particle is not assigned toa track by the assignement algorithm.
+- **Lost**: see `trackDetectionSettings`.
+- **x**: horizontal position of the particle in the left frame in px.
+- **y**: vertical position of the particle in the left frame in px.
+- **Disparity**: particle disparity in px.
+This is NaN is not particle is matched.
+- **Area**: particle area in px.
+- **Major ax**: particle major axis in px.
+- **Minor ax**: particle minor axis in px.
+- **Area**: particle area in px.
+- **Orientation**: particle orientation in deg.
+- **Eccentricity**: particle eccentricity.
+- **r2**: equivalent squared radius of particle in px.
+- **Perimeter**: particle perimeter in px.
+- **BB Width**: width of the bounding box in px.
+- **BB Height**: height of the bounding box in px.
+- **X**: particle X location.
+The unit depends on the unit used in the calibration, usually mm.
+- **Y**: particle Y location.
+- **Z**: particle Z location.
+- **Length H**: particle horizontal length.
+The unit depends on the unit used in the calibration, usually mm.
+- **Length V**: particle vertical length.
+The unit depends on the unit used in the calibration, usually mm.

+In the `logs` subfolder the following files are also created:

+- **info_*.log**: the log file contains info or warning messages during each step of the tracking.
+- **settings_*.yml**: this file contains all the parameters used in the tracking process.

  # Example